cilium/cilium/Documentation/gettingstarted/proxylib.rst

   onData is invoked next.  x bytes may also be more than the data that has been passed to OnData.
-  For example, in the case of a protocol where the parser filters only on values in a protocol header, it is often possible to make a filtering decision, and then pass (or drop) the size of the full request/reply without having the entire request passed to golang.
+  For example, in the case of a protocol where the parser filters only on values in a protocol header, it is often possible to make a filtering decision, and then pass (or drop) the size of the full request/reply without having the entire request passed to Golang.

 - **MORE x** :  The buffers passed to OnData to do not represent all of the data required to frame and filter the request/reply.
 Instead, the parser